shenoyninad/portal-social-media-publishing/portal-social-media-publishing.md

 Set Up the Database:

-- Create a Product model in MongoDB (using Mongoose).
+- Create a Product and PublishHistory model in MongoDB (using Mongoose).

 Build the Backend:

-- Develop an Express endpoint that queries unpublished products.
+- Develop Express endpoints that performs create and read operations on products.
 - For each product, use the Instagram Graph API to create and publish a media container.
 - Update the product record after successful publishing.